camunda/camunda-docs/versioned_docs/version-8.6/apis-tools/camunda-api-rest/camunda-api-rest-guidelines.md

 - Detail
 - Instance

-We use the following error codes and descriptions across our APIs:
+Camunda uses the following error codes and descriptions across our APIs:

 - 200 OK
 - 204 No Content